 In similar vein, it appears that how I learn and adapt is often influenced by the mood I am in.
 W

-So what more can be said about State Dependent Learned Behaviour (SDLB)?
-How can we live with it and/or manage it in our lives?
-A Sixties insight, SDLB refers to the tendency for information to be most easily remembered when we are in a particular emotional and physical state.
+SDLB refers to the tendency for information to be most easily remembered when we are in a particular emotional and physical state.
 Donald Overton, a US psychologist focused on drug-dependent memory in rats.
-Later, he demonstrated that humans in a drunken state best remembered learned material in a later drunken state and were less likely to recall it all when sober.
+Later, he demonstrated that humans in a drunken state best remembered learned material in a later drunken state, and were less likely to recall it all when sober.

 It explains the important observation that ‘small defeats’ are more likely to be called to mind when we are in a negative state of mind.
 Small victories too easily get overlooked.

-This has implications for the manner in which you design and implement any small, safe experiments.
-I can actively help to improve my chances of making an effective change in my life by attending to the state I am in.
-I am
+This has implications for the design and implementation of small, safe experiments.
+I can actively help to improve my chances of making an effective change by attending to the state I am in.

 – how we feel in our bodies –